Blueion76/FCAUconnect-HA/FCAAddon/DOCS.md

 ![image](https://user-images.githubusercontent.com/30373916/196045271-44287d3f-93ba-49c0-a72f-0bc92042efbb.png)

 Make sure your car works with one of the following Uconnect sites.
-Older vehicles that only uses mopar.com do not seem to work.
+Older vehicles that only use mopar.com do not seem to work.

 - Fiat: https://myuconnect.fiat.com/
 - Jeep: https://myuconnect.jeep.com